Terms and Conditions

 - You cannot be a judge or immediate family member (i.e. spouse, child, parent or sibling, regardless of where he/she lives) of a judge participating in the Aviva Community Fund competition; and

 - You can't be an employee or immediate family member (i.e. spouse, child parent or sibling regardless of where he/she lives) of any promotion or development partners of Aviva involved with the Aviva Community Fund.

 - Eligibility criteria

 Your idea should result in a change that positively impacts a community in Canada.
+Remember, impact is an important part of the Scoring Criteria that the judges use to evaluate ideas.
 The idea content has to be original, not copied from any other work.
 It must be submitted in one of Canada's two official languages (English or French).

 Your idea has to take place within Canada, and should not require access to private or restricted property in order to be implemented (though public or municipal properties or ideas that benefit an organization, school or are accessible to the general public at the sole discretion of Aviva are OK).

 Your idea should be realistic to implement within the funds available through the Aviva Community Fund, and realistically implementable or well underway by December 31, 2014.

 Should your idea involve the implementation of a program that requires funding beyond 2014, Aviva can only provide one year of funding (the funding required for the initial set-up), after which funding may no longer be available.
 It may be possible to consider any recurring funding requirements as part of the total cost of the project and therefore may be allocated at the time of announcement.
 However, in no event will there be any additional commitment by Aviva beyond this allocation.
 Ideas requiring recurring funding will receive a lower score on the "Longevity and Sustainability" component of the judging criteria unless there is a feasible plan to obtain ongoing funding from other sources.